phiresky/blog/README.md

 It also generates an RSS feed for people that are into that.

-Run `yarn posts` to generate the posts, then `yarn dev` for the hot-reloading dev server.
+Run `yarn posts` to generate the posts, then `yarn dev` for the hot-reloading dev server (navigate to http://localhost:3000/blog/ )

 Run `yarn build` to run all the build steps, or `yarn commit` to commit a new blog version ready for pushing.